Paterno Castle: Current situation

+It is in a state of ruin.
+The castle falls under the protection of the Declaration of the Decree of April 22, 1949, and Law 16/1985 on Spanish Historical Heritage.

+As of 2023, it is open to tourism all year with free passage and entry.

 Surroundings

 The Roman village of the Bridge of Olmilla: In this bridge, near Albaladejo, remains of a Roman village have been found together with interesting mosaics.

 The Church of Santiago is a 16th-century church close to the castle.